 For this reason, Stein Smith says, it's impossible to time the market, so don't bother trying.
 "There are whole parts of the accounting and finance space who are built to actually try to perfectly time the market," he says.
 "And even those firms don't usually get it right."

-Parks says you gain perspective on this by looking at recent history, such as the events of 2008-2009.
+Past performance is no guarantee of future results, but Parks says you gain perspective by looking at recent history, such as the events of 2008-2009.
 "What happened was very similar: the global financial meltdown, real estate bubble burst, stock market drops," he says, noting that this is very much like what's happening today.
 "But then that sort of set the foundation for a 10 year bull run, and everybody's really benefited from that."

 To gain perspective, Parks suggests looking up your 401(k) online, entering a date range, and comparing your balance to where it was five or 10 years ago.
 "Look at your balance and say, 'OK, you know what, because of my contributions and because of my investments, my account has actually gone up.'"